plimaye0329/FRB_Tools/README.md

 # FRB_Tools
 FRB_Tools is a collection of processing and data analysis scripts for working with FRB Observations from the Effelsberg 100-m Radio Telescope:

-## FRB Observations from the Ultra BroadBand Receiver :
+## FRB Observations with the Ultra BroadBand Receiver :
 The Ultra BroadBand receiver (UBB) installed on the Effelsberg 100-m Radio Telescope operates in the frequency range of 1.3 - 6 GHz.
 The data is recorded by the Effelsberg Direct Digitization (EDD) System in standard PSRFITS Format.